Expertise

 Amy’s developing practice includes a wide range of commercial litigation, professional liability and regulatory disputes, civil matters, and appeals.

-Amy represents clients across private and public sectors, including investors, multinational corporations, physicians, and provincial and federal governments.
+Amy represents clients across private and public sectors, including investors, multinational corporations, provincial and federal governments, and physicians.
 She has appeared at the Court of Appeal for Ontario, the Ontario Superior Court of Justice, and the Supreme Court of Canada, in addition to administrative tribunals.

 After summering and articling at the Firm, Amy served as a law clerk to Justice Andromache Karakatsanis at the Supreme Court of Canada.
 Amy has contributed to law reform projects at the Law Commission of Ontario and the Samuelson-Glushko Canadian Internet Policy and Public Interest Clinic (CIPPIC).
 Her writing has been published in the National Journal of Constitutional Law and the Windsor Review of Legal and Social Issues.